-During the June to September period, the deregulation of the electric industry in the San Diego area limited the authority of this Commission to protect San Diegans from extremely high prices for electricity.
+During the June to September 2000 period, the deregulation of the electric industry in the San Diego area limited the authority of this Commission to protect San Diegans from extremely high prices for electricity.

 Page 113, Finding of Fact 32:

-32. The IS provides for recovery in rates of all implementation costs actually incurred by SoCalGas to implement its provisions, in a capitalized amount not to exceed $3.5 million.
+32. The IS provides for rate recovery of all capital costs incurred by SoCalGas for developing and implementing new or enhanced computer systems necessary to implement the provisions of the settlement, in an amount not to exceed $3.5 million.

 Page 119, Findings of Fact 82 and 83: